ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } PlaintextInputShare;
 ~~~

-Field `extensions` is set to the list of extensions intended to be consumed by
+Field `extensions` is set to the list of report extensions intended to be
-the given Aggregator.
-(See {{upload-extensions}}.)
-Field `payload` is set to the
+consumed by the given Aggregator.
+(See {{report-extensions}}.)
+Field `payload`
-Aggregator's input share output by the VDAF sharding algorithm.
+is set to the Aggregator's input share output by the VDAF sharding algorithm.

 Next, the Client encrypts each PlaintextInputShare `plaintext_input_share` as
 follows: